-Since the constraints are imposed only on the slave nodes, the more coarsely meshed side of the interface is recommended as the master surface.
-Ideally, each master node should coincide with a slave node to ensure complete displacement compatibility along the interface, but in practice this is often difficult if not impossible to achieve.
-In other words, master nodes that do not coincide with a slave node can interpenetrate through the slave surface.
+Ideally, each reference node should coincide with a tracked node to ensure complete displacement compatibility along the interface, but in practice this is often difficult if not impossible to achieve.
+In other words, reference nodes that do not coincide with a tracked node can interpenetrate through the tracked surface.